On the homotopy theory for Lie $\infty$-groupoids, with an application to integrating $L_\infty$-algebras: Higher groupoids as an incomplete category of fibrant objects

 \subsection{Alternative characterization of weak equivalences}

 The incorporation of stalkwise weak equivalences into our iCFO structure for $\gpd{\Cat,\covers}$ turns out to be quite convenient for some applications.
-For example, as we will see in Section \ref{sec:integration}, the integration of an $L_\infty$-quasi-isomorphism is a stalkwise weak equivalence of Lie $\infty$-groups.

 However, in general, verifying directly that a morphism is a stalkwise weak equivalence could be cumbersome.
 Furthermore, we have the aesthetically inelegant fact that the stalkwise weak equivalences are the only piece of the iCFO structure on $\gpd{\Cat,\covers}$ which requires us to leave the realm of simplicial objects in $\Cat$ for the larger world of simplicial sheaves on $\Cat$.

 Fortunately, as was mentioned in Sec.\ \ref{sec:iCFO}, the weak equivalences in an iCFO are completely determined by the acyclic fibrations.
 This very useful fact is emphasized in the work of Behrend and Getzler \cite{Behrend-Getzler:2015} on CFOs for higher geometric groupoids in descent categories.
 What this implies in particular for the iCFO structure on $\gpd{\Cat,\covers}$, is the following: If $f \maps X \to Y$ is a morphism in $\gpd{\Cat,\covers}$, we consider the pullback diagram